8 Best 22LR Pistol Choices in 2024: Fun, Affordable, and Not Just for Plinkers

 • Height 4.5″

-The Walther P22 had a bit of a rough start when it premiered, but Walther quickly ironed out the problems and made the P22 a modern classic.
+The Walther P22 Q had a bit of a rough start when it premiered, but Walther quickly ironed out the problems and made the P22 Q a modern classic.

-It uses the same stylings as the PPQ and P99 with a polymer frame and trigger guard magazine release.
-A DA/SA action makes it easy to handle with a long initial trigger pull and a shorter follow-up trigger pull.
-Double action designs give shooters a restrike capability if the gun fails to fire.
+This fun gun follows the design cues of the PPQ and P99, with its polymer frame and trigger guard magazine release.
+The DA/SA action is user-friendly, offering a long initial trigger pull and a shorter follow-up.
+Plus, the double action allows for a restrike if needed.

 WALTHER P22 Q PROS AND CONS